-Curates wishing to take advantage of Strand 2 should contact the Director of IME2 and their Training Incumbents before Ordination.
+Curates wishing to take advantage of Strand 2 should contact the Director of IME2 well before Ordination.

 MINISTRY AGREEMENTS

 A Ministry Agreement between Curate and TI is essential.
 A copy of the agreement should be sent to the Director of IME2.
 It should be reviewed every year by the TI and Curate.